Programmarly/FinalProjectPrototype/README.md

 ##Quickstart

 - **`pip install -r requirements.txt`**
-- **Change the path where you need your detailed reports for each user session id. **
+- **Change the path where you need your detailed reports for each user session id in `main.py` at line 86. **